• Menu

 1 – Life is better with less clutter.

 My life is so much better with less clutter in it.
-I could preach on the benefits of decluttering and minimalism all day long.
+I could preach on the benefits of minimalism and decluttering all day long.

 My home feels comfortable.
 We saved more money by buying less over the years.
-We know how to be happy with less because we chose it, rather than be forced into it.
+We know how to be happy with less because we chose it, rather than being forced into it.

 It’s really nice to have a decluttered home when you are trying to homeschool, run a business, and run a household.
 Life really is better with less clutter.